 Fractions table for halves, quarters, eighths and sixteenths with decimal equivalents

 See our expanded fractions table.

 Value of Estimating Fractions

 First, always follow the guidelines your teacher gives you for estimating sums and differences of fractions.

 Estimating operations on proper fractions in this way is sometimes more accurately done by a human than a calculator.
-A calculator can certainly make an estimate based on defined parameters in a formula and there are many applications where estimating is done very well with calculators (or computers) however, in this case, a better estimate might be achieved by a human.
+A calculator can certainly make an estimate based on defined parameters in a formula and there are many applications where estimating is done very well with calculators (or computers).
+In this case however, a better estimate might be achieved by a human.

-For example, the standard practice for estimating sums and differences of fractions for grammar school students seems to be rounding to the closest 1/2 as outlined above.
-Or, rounding to 0, 1/2 or 1.
-This works well through a calculator such as this if you are adding 3/8 + 11/16.
+For example, the standard practice for estimating sums and differences of fractions for grammar school students seems to be rounding to the closest 1/2 by rounding to 0, 1/2 or 1.
+This works well through a calculator such as if you are adding 3/8 + 11/16.
 3/8 is closest to 1/2 and 11/16 is less than 3/4 so it is also closest to 1/2.
-Estimating we have 1/2 + 1/2 = 1.
+Estimating, we have 1/2 + 1/2 = 1.
 If we really add these terms 3/8 + 11/16, with a common denominator of 16 we have 6/16 + 11/16 = 17/16 = 1 + 1/16 which is really close to our estimate of 1.
 If we now try 1/8 + 3/4, by the rules for rounding to the closest 1/2, 1/8 is closest to 0 and 3/4 is rounded to 1/2.
 Estimating we get 0 + 1/2 = 1/2.
 However, the real answer is 1/8 + 3/4 = 1/8 + 6/8 = 7/8.
 This is much closer to 1 than it is to 1/2 so our estimate is not very accurate.
 Keep in mind that an estimate, by definition, is a rough calculation.